everpub/openscienceprize/README.md

 [openscienceprize.org](//openscienceprize.org).
 Join in if you are interested!

+Build the infrastructure required to create and publish scientific output that is more than a simple, static document.

-A toolbox that makes reusable/reproducible science a first class citizen in the academic workflow by being useful already during the development phase.
+A toolbox that makes reusable science a first class citizen in the academic workflow by being useful from day one of a research project.
 Reusability as a side effect.

-# Tech-y summary
+# Tech-y summary and principles

 Combining ideas from mybinder, everware, thebe, github, docker, travis, and zenodo.
 Useful for researchers from day one.
 Provide a way to automate every step.
 A toolbox, not a framework.
 Most individual steps already have fantastic solutions out there, people should use them!
-Final step: interactive and re-mixable papers.
+Final step: interactive, re-mixable papers.

 # Contributing